Calavo Growers (NASDAQ:CVGW) Issues Q3 2021 Earnings Guidance

-Calavo Growers (NASDAQ:CVGW) updated its third quarter 2021 earnings guidance on Tuesday.
-The company provided EPS guidance of $- for the period.
+Calavo Growers (NASDAQ:CVGW) issued an update on its third quarter 2021 earnings guidance on Tuesday morning.
+The company provided earnings per share guidance of $- for the period.
 The company issued revenue guidance of $280 million-300 million, compared to the consensus revenue estimate of $295.79 million.

-A number of brokerages recently weighed in on CVGW.
-DA Davidson began coverage on shares of Calavo Growers in a report on Friday, March 5th.
-They issued a neutral rating and a $84.00 price objective for the company.
-Lake Street Capital began coverage on shares of Calavo Growers in a report on Friday, June 4th.
-They issued a buy rating and a $85.00 price objective for the company.
-Zacks Investment Research upgraded shares of Calavo Growers from a sell rating to a hold rating in a report on Wednesday, June 2nd.
-Finally, Seaport Global Securities initiated coverage on shares of Calavo Growers in a report on Friday, February 19th.
-They issued a neutral rating for the company.
-Three investment analysts have rated the stock with a hold rating and two have issued a buy rating to the company’s stock.
-The stock currently has a consensus rating of Hold and an average target price of $82.25.
+Calavo Growers (NASDAQ:CVGW) last released its earnings results on Monday, June 7th.
+The company reported $0.43 earnings per share (EPS) for the quarter, missing the Zacks’ consensus estimate of $0.51 by ($0.08).
+Calavo Growers had a return on equity of 11.17% and a net margin of 0.47%.
+The business had revenue of $276.80 million for the quarter, compared to analysts’ expectations of $267.63 million.
+During the same period in the previous year, the company earned $0.40 EPS.
+Calavo Growers’s quarterly revenue was down 1.6% compared to the same quarter last year.
+As a group, research analysts anticipate that Calavo Growers will post 1.98 EPS for the current fiscal year.

-In related news, Director Michael Anthony Digregorio sold 1,000 shares of the company’s stock in a transaction on Wednesday, April 7th.
-The shares were sold at an average price of $78.53, for a total value of $78,530.00.
-Following the completion of the sale, the director now owns 17,750 shares in the company, valued at approximately $1,393,907.50.
-The transaction was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
-Also, Director Donald M. Sanders sold 2,000 shares of the company’s stock in a transaction on Friday, April 16th.
-The shares were sold at an average price of $80.00, for a total transaction of $160,000.00.
-Following the completion of the sale, the director now owns 17,887 shares of the company’s stock, valued at approximately $1,430,960.
+In other Calavo Growers news, Director Donald M. Sanders sold 2,000 shares of the company’s stock in a transaction dated Friday, April 16th.
+The shares were sold at an average price of $80.00, for a total value of $160,000.00.
+Following the transaction, the director now owns 17,887 shares of the company’s stock, valued at $1,430,960.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.
+Also, Director Michael Anthony Digregorio sold 1,000 shares of the company’s stock in a transaction dated Wednesday, April 7th.
+The shares were sold at an average price of $78.53, for a total transaction of $78,530.00.
+Following the completion of the transaction, the director now directly owns 17,750 shares in the company, valued at approximately $1,393,907.50.
 The disclosure for this sale can be found here.
-4.20% of the stock is currently owned by insiders.
+Corporate insiders own 4.20% of the company’s stock.

 Calavo Growers, Inc markets and distributes avocados, prepared avocados, and other perishable foods to retail grocery and foodservice customers, club stores, mass merchandisers, food distributors, and wholesale customers worldwide.
 It operates in three segments: Fresh Products, Calavo Foods, and Renaissance Food Group (RFG).